 The most effective way to increase humidity is obviously to run a humidifier.
 Your plants will love it.

 Everyone knows about spring cleaning, but your plants need a good winter cleaning.

-When the windows are mostly closed in winter, more dust settles on the plants foliage.
+When the windows are mostly closed in winter, more dust settles on the plants’ foliage.
 This prevents the plants to absorb the most light as possible.
 What you can do is gently clean the leaves by wiping them down with a soft cloth.

-Also regularly check your plants for pests and give the a quick tidy up.
+Also regularly check your plants for pests and give it a quick tidy up.
 If you mist your plants, this is a great time to do this.
 Cut off damaged leaves, and remove dropped leaves from the soil.

 If you want to be super kind to your plants, go wash their windows.
 Inside and out.
 It will make the world of difference in how much light comes through for your plants.

 Have you lost plants to winter?
 Share your story and any tips you might have to keep them alive!